statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Basic Example

-Antlers adds dynamic features on top of HTML through the use "tags" – expressions contained inside a pair of curly braces: `{{` and `}}` Those curly braces (often called double mustaches or squiggly gigglies) look a whole lot like _antlers_ to us, and now you know why we named them that.
+Antlers adds dynamic features on top of HTML through the use of "tags" – expressions contained inside a pair of curly braces: `{{` and `}}` Those curly braces (often called double mustaches or squiggly gigglies) look a whole lot like _antlers_ to us, and now you know why we named them that.

 This is a very simple Antlers tag.